Scheduling Your First Test Stream

 • A streaming equipment to send your live video feed to the platform. (e.g., MineA5, Yi4K+, LiveU Solo, StreamLabs, etc.)

-For detailed instructions on how to configure your YouTube account for live streaming, refer to Restreaming to your own YouTube account.
+For detailed instructions on how to connect your YouTube account, refer to Streaming to your own YouTube account.

 If you’re using the MyRaces.Live streaming kit with the MineA5 camera, make sure to first follow these tutorials to get familiar with the camera and its phone app: